itcreativeusa/Orchid-the-flower/README.md

 Github link
 https://github.com/itcreativeusa/orchid-the-flower

-This Orchid-the-flower website was created as a bootcamp everyweek student challege.
-This website is a HTML & CSS portfolio page.
+This Orchid-the-flower website was created as a boot camp every week student challenge.
+This website is an HTML & CSS portfolio page.
 The code of this contact page was created from scratch.
 Website contains:
 - Header menu
 - Image with description